View our brochure

 Stay on campus for one action-packed week, interact with the faculty, practice your clinical skills, hear from current students and residents to get a real-life jump on your journey to medical school.

-The application for AIM-High 2018 will be posted in early January.
-Seats are limited and applications are due April 1st.
+The application for AIM-High 2018 is available now.
+Seats are limited and applications are reviewed as they are submitted.
+It is in your best interest to submit your application as soon as possible.
 Incomplete applications will not be reviewed.
+The deadline is May 1st.
 Please refer to application checklist to ensure that it is complete prior to submitting.

 For more information, please contact: